JingZhang918/MC-Option-Pricing/README.md

 This project is used for pricing options through **Monte Carlo Simulation**.
 Current supported option types are **European option** and **Barrier option**.

 Two applications are provided: web app and exe app.
-Currently, both user interface only accepts European option.
+Currently, both user interfaces only accepts European option.

 The following are web app GUI and exe app GUI respectively.